 ☐ Large empty bag: laundry bag, pillow case, or similar for putting clothes into after your trip

 ☐ Splash jacket and pants

 ☐ Lightweight cord and clothespins for drying clothes

 Packing Your Gear

 We recommend that you leave your valuables at home.
-For personal items like wallets, purses and cell phones, we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.
-You may also check with the trip leader about storing them in the OARS office.
+For personal items like wallets, purses, and cell phones, we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.

 Reservations and Deposits